 Let your high school counselor know that you are interested in participating in one of these pathways!

 Unlike individual dual enrollment, as a high school pathway dual enrollment student you will apply to Cabrillo once, at the beginning of the program.
 For step-by-step instructions, check out the Cabrillo Application Visual Guide for Dual Enrollment.

 Once you receive your Cabrillo ID, login to eForms and submit a dual enrollment form, registering as 'A high school student in a pathway offered through my high school (CCAP)' option.
 This will require the permission of your parents and high school.
 On the form, select from the pathways available at your high school.
-When you submit the form, it will be reviewed and you will be registered in the courses in the pathway each semester.
+When you submit the form with the signature page attached, it will be reviewed and you will be registered in the courses in the pathway each semester.
 You will be registered in the high school pathway section of the course.
 DO NOT register yourself.
 You will receive an email when you have been registered.